MarcinMikolaj/note-box/README.md

 ## Functional and non-functional requirements

 ### The non-functional requirements that have been set for the application include:
-- Project should be based on Java 17

 ### The functional requirements that have been set for the application include: